 Flying Goat Cellars

 Flying Goat Cellars is another winery among the many Lompoc Wineries located in the Lompoc Wine Ghetto.
 Two pygmy goats, Never and Epernay, inspired winemaker Norm Yost to name his winery Flying Goat Cellars.
 I first tasted their wines at the World of Pinot Noir festival (read more about the festival here) at a Sparkling Wine seminar I attended.
-Their wines are well made, accessibly priced, and are produced to be drinkable when they’re released vs. holding onto them for additional aging.
-1520 E Chestnut Ct Unit A, Lompoc, CA 93436
+Their wines are well-made, accessibly-priced, and are produced to be drinkable when they’re released as opposed to holding onto them for additional aging.
+1520 E Chestnut Ct Unit A, Lompoc, CA 93436.

 Brewer Clifton is another tasting room you must see when visiting the Lompoc Wine Ghetto.
 They aim to be singular and true to the region.
-They do everything in their powers to display and celebrate it in as honest and impactful a manner as possible.
+They do everything in their power to display and celebrate it in as honest and impactful a manner as possible.
 I tasted every single Pinot Noir & Chardonnay here and truly enjoyed each wine.
-329 North F Street, Lompoc, CA 93436
+329 North F Street, Lompoc, CA 93436.